-Join Bryan O'Neil Hughes for an in-depth discussion in this video Exercise files, part of Lightroom and Photoshop CC Photography Workflow Strategies.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Exercise files, part of Lightroom Classic CC and Photoshop: Photography Workflow Strategies.

 - If you have access to the Exercise Files you can download the files from the Exercise Files tab on the main page for this course.
 Open the images and then follow along with the same project that I'm working on.
 If you don't have access to the Exercise Files, you can certainly follow along using your own files.